Our Graduate Mathematics Programs

 - For International Applicants, an English Proficiency Test is required.

-Prerequisites: Students must have a BS (or MS) or equivalent degree(s) in mathematics/closely related subject.
-Admission to the mathematics PhD program depends upon approval by the Mathematics Graduate Committee.
+Prerequisites: Students must have a BS (or MS) or equivalent degree(s) in mathematics or a closely-related field.

 Typical successful applicants have an undergraduate or a Master’s degree in mathematics, applied mathematics, statistics, or a related quantitative discipline.
-While the balance of topics in any student’s background may vary, we expect that applicants will have had an excellent foundation in undergraduate mathematics, including experience with proof-based courses, coding in at least one programming language, and fluency in written and spoken English.
+While the balance of topics in any student’s background may vary, we expect that applicants will have had an excellent foundation in undergraduate mathematics, including experience with proof-based courses, coding in at least one programming language such as MATLAB, Python, Julia, R, etc., and fluency in written and spoken English.
 Prior research experience is not a requirement, but it definitely helps in making a strong case for the student to be accepted.
-Experience in one or more programming languages, such as Python, MATLAB, Julia, R, etc., is important.

 Your application will be accepted at any time, although new students are accepted only for the Fall and Spring semesters.
 Please complete the application at least 2 months, and up to 10 months in advance of the start of the semester.
 Once an application file is submitted, the faculty review takes at least one month to complete.